processing/processing-pi-website/content/tutorial/camera/index.md

 ### If using a webcam

+TODO (GH): I would suggest making the webcam a separate appendix, outside of the setup part

 If a USB webcam is used, no other setup is necessary.
 Just plug the camera in and you're good to go!
 Keep in mind, USB webcams might deliver lower performance than the Pi Camera.

 ### If using the Pi Camera